M1XZG/discord-bot-for-fun/README.md

 ## Persistent Configuration: `myconfig.json`

-The bot uses a `myconfig.json` file to store persistent settings, such as the maximum number of tokens (response length) for each command and debugging options.
+The bot uses a `myconfig.json` file to store persistent settings, such as the maximum number of tokens (response length) for each command, debugging options, and chat thread retention.

 - On first run, if `myconfig.json` does not exist, the bot will automatically copy the default `config.json` to `myconfig.json`.
 - All configuration changes (via admin commands) are saved to `myconfig.json`, so your settings are preserved even if you update or re-clone the repository.